MinghuiChen43/awesome-deep-phenomena/README.md

   - Chiyuan Zhang, Samy Bengio, Moritz Hardt, Benjamin Recht, Oriol Vinyals. *ICLR 2017*
   - Key Word: Memorization.
   - <details><summary>Digest</summary> Through extensive systematic experiments, we show how these traditional approaches fail to explain why large neural networks generalize well in practice.
 Specifically, our experiments establish that state-of-the-art convolutional networks for image classification trained with stochastic gradient methods easily fit a random labeling of the training data.

+## Neural Collapse

+### Neural Collapse 2022

+- Neural Collapse: A Review on Modelling Principles and Generalization. [[paper]](https://arxiv.org/abs/2206.04041)
+  - Vignesh Kothapalli, Ebrahim Rasromani, Vasudev Awatramani.
+  - Key Word: Neural Collapse.
+  - <details><summary>Digest</summary> We analyse the principles which aid in modelling such a phenomena from the ground up and show how they can build a common understanding of the recently proposed models that try to explain NC.
+We hope that our analysis presents a multifaceted perspective on modelling NC and aids in forming connections with the generalization capabilities of neural networks.
+Finally, we conclude by discussing the avenues for further research and propose potential research problems.

+- Do We Really Need a Learnable Classifier at the End of Deep Neural Network? [[paper]](https://arxiv.org/abs/2203.09081)
+  - Yibo Yang, Liang Xie, Shixiang Chen, Xiangtai Li, Zhouchen Lin, Dacheng Tao.
+  - Key Word: Neural Collapse.
+  - <details><summary>Digest</summary> We study the potential of training a network with the last-layer linear classifier randomly initialized as a simplex ETF and fixed during training.
+This practice enjoys theoretical merits under the layer-peeled analytical framework.
+We further develop a simple loss function specifically for the ETF classifier.
+Its advantage gets verified by both theoretical and experimental results.

+- Limitations of Neural Collapse for Understanding Generalization in Deep Learning. [[paper]](https://arxiv.org/abs/2202.08384)
+  - Like Hui, Mikhail Belkin, Preetum Nakkiran.
+  - Key Word: Neural Collapse.
+  - <details><summary>Digest</summary> We point out that Neural Collapse is primarily an optimization phenomenon, not a generalization one, by investigating the train collapse and test collapse on various dataset and architecture combinations.
+We propose more precise definitions — "strong" and "weak" Neural Collapse for both the train set and the test set — and discuss their theoretical feasibility.

+### Neural Collapse 2021

+- On the Role of Neural Collapse in Transfer Learning. [[paper]](https://arxiv.org/abs/2112.15121)
+  - Tomer Galanti, András György, Marcus Hutter. *ICLR 2022*
+  - Key Word: Neural Collapse; Transfer Learning.
+  - <details><summary>Digest</summary> We provide an explanation for this behavior based on the recently observed phenomenon that the features learned by overparameterized classification networks show an interesting clustering property, called neural collapse.

+- An Unconstrained Layer-Peeled Perspective on Neural Collapse. [[paper]](https://arxiv.org/abs/2110.02796)
+  - Wenlong Ji, Yiping Lu, Yiliang Zhang, Zhun Deng, Weijie J. Su. *ICLR 2022*
+  - Key Word: Neural Collapse; Uncostrained Model; Implicit Regularization.
+  - <details><summary>Digest</summary> We introduce a surrogate model called the unconstrained layer-peeled model (ULPM).
+We prove that gradient flow on this model converges to critical points of a minimum-norm separation problem exhibiting neural collapse in its global minimizer.
+Moreover, we show that the ULPM with the cross-entropy loss has a benign global landscape for its loss function, which allows us to prove that all the critical points are strict saddle points except the global minimizers that exhibit the neural collapse phenomenon.

+- Neural Collapse Under MSE Loss: Proximity to and Dynamics on the Central Path. [[paper]](https://arxiv.org/abs/2106.02073)
+  - X.Y.
+Han, Vardan Papyan, David L. Donoho. *ICLR 2022*
+  - Key Word: Neural Collapse; Gradient Flow.
+  - <details><summary>Digest</summary> The analytically-tractable MSE loss offers more mathematical opportunities than the hard-to-analyze CE loss, inspiring us to leverage MSE loss towards the theoretical investigation of NC.
+We develop three main contributions: (I) We show a new decomposition of the MSE loss into (A) terms directly interpretable through the lens of NC and which assume the last-layer classifier is exactly the least-squares classifier; and (B) a term capturing the deviation from this least-squares classifier.
+(II) We exhibit experiments on canonical datasets and networks demonstrating that term-(B) is negligible during training.
+This motivates us to introduce a new theoretical construct: the central path, where the linear classifier stays MSE-optimal for feature activations throughout the dynamics.
+(III) By studying renormalized gradient flow along the central path, we derive exact dynamics that predict NC.

+- A Geometric Analysis of Neural Collapse with Unconstrained Features. [[paper]](https://arxiv.org/abs/2105.02375) [[code]](https://github.com/tding1/Neural-Collapse)
+  - Zhihui Zhu, Tianyu Ding, Jinxin Zhou, Xiao Li, Chong You, Jeremias Sulam, Qing Qu. *NeurIPS 2021*
+  - Key Word: Neural Collapse, Nonconvex Optimization.
+  - <details><summary>Digest</summary> We provide the first global optimization landscape analysis of Neural Collapse -- an intriguing empirical phenomenon that arises in the last-layer classifiers and features of neural networks during the terminal phase of training.
+As recently reported by Papyan et al., this phenomenon implies that (i) the class means and the last-layer classifiers all collapse to the vertices of a Simplex Equiangular Tight Frame (ETF) up to scaling, and (ii) cross-example within-class variability of last-layer activations collapses to zero.
+We study the problem based on a simplified unconstrained feature model, which isolates the topmost layers from the classifier of the neural network.

+- Exploring Deep Neural Networks via Layer-Peeled Model: Minority Collapse in Imbalanced Training. [[paper]](https://arxiv.org/abs/2101.12699) [[code]](https://github.com/HornHehhf/LPM)
+  - Cong Fang, Hangfeng He, Qi Long, Weijie J. Su. *PNAS*
+  - Key Word: Neural Collapse; Imbalanced Training.
+  - <details><summary>Digest</summary> In this paper, we introduce the Layer-Peeled Model, a nonconvex yet analytically tractable optimization program, in a quest to better understand deep neural networks that are trained for a sufficiently long time.
+As the name suggests, this new model is derived by isolating the topmost layer from the remainder of the neural network, followed by imposing certain constraints separately on the two parts of the network.
+When moving to the imbalanced case, our analysis of the Layer-Peeled Model reveals a hitherto unknown phenomenon that we term Minority Collapse, which fundamentally limits the performance of deep learning models on the minority classes.

+### Neural Collapse 2020

+- Prevalence of Neural Collapse during the terminal phase of deep learning training. [[paper]](https://arxiv.org/abs/2008.08186) [[code]](https://github.com/neuralcollapse/neuralcollapse)
+  - Vardan Papyan, X.Y.
+Han, David L. Donoho. *PNAS*
+  - Key Word: Neural Collapse.
+  - <details><summary>Digest</summary> This paper studied the terminal phase of training (TPT) of today’s canonical deepnet training protocol.
+It documented that during TPT a process called Neural Collapse takes place, involving four fundamental and interconnected phenomena: (NC1)-(NC4).

 ## Deep Double Descent